tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

 ![todo, add gif here]()

 If all went well, your blog posts will now be editable by Tina.
-Let's see it in action.
+Let's see it in action!

-Start up the dev server — `yarn develop` — open up a blog post in the browser alongside the associated markdown file in `src/posts`.
-Go ahead and make edits and check the source file.

-If you keep the browser and code editor open side-by-side, you should be able to watch the changes reflect in real time in both places.
+Start up the dev server by running `yarn develop`, and open up a blog post in the browser.
+Go ahead and make edits, and then check the source file in a text editor.
+If you keep the browser and code editor open side-by-side, you should be able to watch the changes reflect in real time in both places!

 <tip> **Troubleshooting Tip**: If you’re only seeing changes update in the browser, but not immediately writing to the file system, **make sure you are using the correct script** that initiates both the next dev server and the git api via `concurrently`. </tip>

 ### Next Steps 🚶‍♀️

 Well done!
-With some config and invoking hooks provided by Tina, we can now edit all our blog posts with Tina.
+With some config and calling a few hooks, we can now edit all our blog posts with Tina.

 To set up content editing on the rest of the site, we’ll want to configure Tina for the ‘info’ page, along with any other general site metadata.
 Try to implement the same approach in the `info` page component.
 Checkout the [final repo](https://github.com/kendallstrautman/brevifolia-next-tinacms) for reference on how to do this.

-Stay tuned: in subsequent posts, we’ll cover how to setup this site for static export, implementing global forms, and extracting this Tina config into a single reusable function.
+**Stay tuned:** in subsequent posts, we’ll cover how to setup this site for static export, implementing global forms, and extracting this Tina config into a single reusable function.